Below is a full list of The Caine Prize Council Members:

 Ellah Wakatama Allfrey is the former deputy editor of Granta magazine and began her career at Penguin before joining Jonathan Cape, Random House where she was senior editor.
 She currently works as a book critic, editor and broadcaster.
 A regular contributor to NPR, her writing has appeared in the Guardian, the Observer and the Telegraph.
 She is series editor for the Kwani?
 Manuscript Prize and sits on the board of the Writers' Centre Norwich and the arts selection panel for the Rockefeller Foundation's Bellagio Centre.
 She is a patron of the Etisalat Literature Prize.
 She has served on numerous judging panels including the David Cohen Prize, the Caine Prize for African Writing, in 2010 and 2011, and the BOCAS Prize for Caribbean Literature.
 Her introduction to Woman of the Aeroplanes by Kojo Laing (Pearson, African Writers Series) was published in 2012.
 A Fellow of the Royal Society of the Arts, Allfrey was awarded an OBE in 2011 for services to the publishing industry.
 Ellah was appointed Deputy Chair of the Caine Prize in 2012.

 Lizzy Attree has a PhD from SOAS, University of London on "The Literary Responses to HIV and AIDS from South Africa and Zimbabwe from 1990-2005”.
 Her collection of interviews with the first African writers to write about HIV and AIDS from Zimbabwe and South Africa was published in 2010 by Cambridge Scholars Publishing, and is entitled Blood on the Page.
 In 2010 she was a Visiting Lecturer in the English Department at Rhodes University in South Africa and from 2002-2009 she organised literary tours of African writers in the UK funded by Arts Council England such as the Caine Prize 10th Anniversary Tour in 2009.
-She was appointed Administrator in 2011 and was made Director in 2014.
+She is a member of the Board of Trustees for Writivism, an initiative of the Centre for African Cultural Excellence.
+She was appointed Administrator of the Caine Prize in 2011 and was made Director in 2014.